MaryAdewunmi/MaryAdewunmi/README.md

 ![Profile views](https://gpvc.arturio.dev/MaryAdewunmi)

 #### About me
-- 📡 I'm Prospective PhD Student
+- 📡 I'm Prospective PhD Student in Health Informatics
 - 🌱 I’m currently learning Deep Learning for analysing Cancerous images datasets
-- 🔭 I'm currently working as a Researcher
+- 🔭 I'm currently working as a Researcher in NACETEM & as a Data Scientist in MoA Analytics
 - 🤓 I'm a grantee at Kaggle BIPOC Grant Program
 - 💬 Ask me about Cancer research using -omics
 - 📫 How to reach me: by email mary@moaanalytic.com